blademaster679/c_project_minidb/README.md

 ### Commands

 It supports basic database commands such as creating a database (`createDatabase`), using a database (`useDatabase`), creating a table (`createTable`), inserting records (`insertIntoTable`), selecting records (`select`), and dropping tables (`dropTable`).
+It also supports some commands such as selecting records with WHERE clause or INNER JOIN clause.

 ### File Operations